Manan-Chakma/Manan-Chakma/README.md

 Motivated, passionate final year Master’s student in Computer Science in Perth with over two years of experience as a Software Engineer.
 Skilled in Python, JavaScript, and PostgreSQL, with a strong interest in problem solving across both frontend and backend development.
-Currently working as a Placement Student - Security and risk support Officer at WA Police Force
+Currently working as a Placement Student - Security and Risk Support Officer at WA Police Force

 </p>